 The problem comes in when we start discussing a franchise that spans four decades.
 Carpenter’s version of Michael Myers was barely sustainable through his sequel (as a writer) as evidenced by Carpenter’s need to go into the “long lost sister” trope and introducing the supernatural reference to “Samhain”.
 Had Carpenter been one-and-done with Michael, it would have worked perfectly.
 If they were to make more films, it would require a more complex Michael Myers.

 Rob Zombie recognized this up-front and built a character that had more depth.
-Love it or hate it, Rob Zombie can now weave a larger story, and that is fantastic for the franchise.
+Love it or hate it, Rob Zombie can now weave a larger story that is fantastic for the franchise.

 The White Horse